Budd Company: Subway cars

-In 1960, Budd manufactured the first stainless steel production subway cars for Philadelphia's Market-Frankford Line.
-270 M-3 cars were jointly owned by the City of Philadelphia and the Philadelphia Transportation Company (now Southeastern Pennsylvania Transportation Authority).
+In 1960, Budd manufactured the first stainless steel production subway cars for Philadelphia's Market–Frankford Line.
+270 M-3 cars were jointly owned by the City of Philadelphia and the Philadelphia Transportation Company, (later known as SEPTA).
 Some rail enthusiasts nicknamed the cars "Almond Joys" because the four hump-shaped ventilators on the roof evoked the candy bar's shape.

 There were 46 single units and 112 "married" pairs.
 The pairs were a "mixed marriage" because the odd-numbered car came with General Electric motors and equipment and was permanently coupled to the even-numbered car, which had Westinghouse motors and equipment.
-Two cars in this fleet were air conditioned.
+One car in this fleet was air conditioned.

 These cars were replaced with more modern, air-conditioned M-4 units from 1997 to 1999.
 Some cars were transferred to the Norristown High Speed Line in the early 1990s.
 The cars had to be re-trucked, because the Norristown line is standard gauge (4' 8½") while the Market-Frankford line is Pennsylvania trolley gauge (5' 2½").

 Industrial historian Jonathan Feldman has concluded that Budd, along with other "old-line" suppliers of subway cars, "lacked advanced systems-integration know-how and the skills required to manage complex electrical systems and electronics.
 Each of these firms had built railroad and subway cars, but modern subway cars became increasingly complicated.
 Like aircraft and automobiles, they became platforms for electronics."